Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 Capital of the Kingdom of Iberia.
 Mtskheta was the capital of the early Georgian Kingdom of Iberia from the 3rd century BC to the 5th century AD.
 The chronicles mention that the Kingdom of Iberia and its capital were conquered by Alexander the Great in the 4th century BC, but certain historians do not accept this.
 Eventually, the ruler appointed by Alexander ruined the walls of Mtskheta and left only four fortresses, one of them known today as Armazi.

 A new wall around Mtskheta was built by the first Georgian King Parnavaz in the beginning of the 3rd century BC, and later strengthened in the late 3rd and 1st century BC, and later also by Aderki.
-Pharasmanes I is associated with appearance of first Christian communities in Kartli and arrival of the Holy Tunic to Mtskheta, brought from Jerusalem by local Jews.
+Pharasmanes I is associated with the appearance of the first Christian communities in Kartli and the arrival of the Holy Tunic to Mtskheta, brought from Jerusalem by local Jews.

 The city was strongly fortified at that period.
 Walls were on both sides of Mtkvari River, and three forts were protecting it.
 The main citadel, Armazi, on Mount Bagineti was controlling the entrance from south and east, Tsitsamuri, at the base of Mount Jvari from the north, and Sarkine from the west.

-Mtskheta was a site of early Christian activity resulting in Christianization of Iberia, where Christianity was proclaimed the state religion in 337.
+Mtskheta was a site of early Christian activity resulting in the Christianization of Iberia, where Christianity was proclaimed the state religion in 337.
 It remains the headquarters of the Georgian Orthodox Church.
 Around that period Mtskheta was a culturally developed city.
-In the first years after the conversion of Georgia into Christianity, a small wooden church was built in the center of the city, later to become Svetitskhoveli Cathedral.
-By the 5th century AD, Vakhtang Gorgasali built a large basilica, the greatest Assumption church in Georgia, Svetitskhoveli, that survived until 11th century.
+In the first years after the conversion of Georgia to Christianity, a small wooden church was built in the center of the city, later to become Svetitskhoveli Cathedral.
+By the 5th century AD, Vakhtang Gorgasali built a large basilica, the greatest Assumption church in Georgia, Svetitskhoveli, that survived until the 11th century.

 Middle Ages.
 King Dachi of Iberia (early 6th century AD) moved the capital from Mtskheta to the more easily defensible Tbilisi and the importance of Mtskheta began to decline, while that of Tbilisi grew.
 However, Mtskheta continued as the coronation and burial place for most kings of Georgia until the end of the kingdom in the 19th century.